 Why Choose a Midwife?

-Midwifery is based on a strong belief in partnership with childbearing women and respect for birth as a normal life event.
+Midwifery is based on a strong belief in partnership with childbearing people and respect for birth as a normal life event.
 Midwives strive to empower parents with knowledge and support their right to create the birth experience that is best for them.
 Midwives respect intimacy, privacy, and family integrity, and draw on their own patience and understanding to provide care during pregnancy and birth.

 Birth is a natural, safe and normal life event.